 Paying everything by card

 I wish I could pay my 2€ ice cream with just a coin!
-Of course it is possible – sometimes, but the majority of stores in Sweden accept either only credit cards, or would just encourage you to pay by card.
+Of course, it is possible – sometimes – but the majority of stores in Sweden either only accept credit cards, or just encourage you to pay by card.
 Easy, yes!
 But when you grow up saving coins/notes to pay some small things with, it is a habit that you keep!

 I think you could have guessed this by all the things I mentioned in various blog posts, I don’t like winter.
 I don’t like the cold and I don’t like the winter darkness.
-And in Sweden, winters are long, very lonnng.
-But to survive them, I wrote this guide, and that’s a good help!
+And in Sweden, winters are long, veeeeeery long.
+But to survive them, I wrote this guide, and that’s good help!

-As many would say, it is amazing because you find all kind of alcohol in one place.
+As many would say, it is amazing because you find all kinds of alcohol in one place.
 Probably yes.
 But, here is why I dislike it:

-- Why do you need to go to at least 2 store for your weekly groceries?!
+- Why do you need to go to at least 2 stores for your weekly groceries?!

-- The opening hours, till 19 on week days and 15 on Saturday – and closed on Sunday.
+- The opening hours – till 19 on weekdays and 15 on Saturdays, while closed on Sundays.